leofab86/avatar/avatar/README.md

   • serverless architecture
 ]

-• chat app with chat bots (maybe with ML) talking to each other to generate large database of conversations that user can access

 • profile app that can AB test and profile performance of this site's history of different system architectures in real time with UI that allows user to configure which